adriayc/react_projects_course-js/04-backroads_app/backroads-app/README.md

 - "gotcha"
   - The more "moving parts" you will have the harder it's going to be to manage
   - My personal preference, if possible just use data

+## Challenge (optinal)
+- Create more components (essencially, spit up the code more)
+- Fin all map methods and move elements to separate components
+- By the end of the video you should have four additional components
+  - Tour.js
+  - Service.js
+  - SocialLink.js
+  - PageLink.js